-We are a residential-online ministry dedicated to restoring the purpose of the Church.
-We are a household in Uganda blended with our online community.
-Our mission is to reflect Jesus’ teaching of The Kingdom of God by working through our cultural, class, and geographic divides together.
-We do this by demonstrating the love of Jesus daily, in a very tangible way, by opening ourselves up to deep relationships with poor Africans who lead very different lives than ourselves in the West.
-We are funded by relatively rich and privileged American believers who we hope to usher into loving relationships with their poorer brothers and sisters in Uganda.
+Our mission is to reflect Jesus’ teaching of The Kingdom of God by transcending culture, class, and geographic divides together.
+We do this by demonstrating the love of Jesus, by opening ourselves up to deep relationships with poor Africans who lead very different lives than those in the West.
+We are supported by generous and privileged American believers who we hope to usher into loving relationships with their poorer brothers and sisters in Uganda.
 Read our theological manifesto here.

-We invite our American and European friends into a three step process of deepening relationship with their African brothers and sisters.
+We invite our Western friends into a three step process of deepening relationship with their African brothers and sisters.

-- We take the first step and hit the GIVE link to sign up to automatically share a part of our wealth each month.
-We recognize the intense material poverty of our brothers and sisters and see God has given us resources that we can share to reduce their immediate suffering.
-We do this monthly as an act of sacrificial love.
-Sort of like joining the gym is the first step to getting in shape, the next is showing up.
+- Take the first step and hit the GIVE link to sign up to automatically share a part of your wealth every month.
+We are immensely thankful that you recognize the intense material poverty of your brothers and sisters and realize God has given you the resources that you can share to reduce their immediate suffering.
+This is a monthly act of sacrificial love.
+Sort of like joining a gym is the first step to getting in shape, but the next step is showing up.

-- We recognize that our charity is not enough to create the Unity “evidence” Jesus prayed we would display to the World in John 17.
-We move into direct relationship with those we are sharing our resources with.
-We do not see our brothers and sisters as objects of our charity, but as fully our siblings in God’s blended family.
-We must know their names and they must know ours.
-We must “do life” together, keep each other in prayer, and truly know one another.
-We learn from each other that God has brought us together to introduce us to the God-blended family we have always been a part of.
-To continue the gym analogy, this step is the beginning of our body building, the realizing we need others to train along side of.
-The next is the muscle breaking of resistance training, where pain makes us stronger.
+- You recognize that your charity is not enough to create the UNITY that Jesus prayed we would display to the World in John 17.
+The next step is to move into direct relationship with those you are sharing your resources with.
+To not see your brothers and sisters as objects of your charity, but as fully your siblings in God’s blended family.
+You must know their names and they must know yours.
+You must “do life” together, keep each other in prayer, and truly know one another.
+We learn from each other that God has brought us together to introduce us to the His family that we have always been a part of.
+To continue the gym analogy, this step is the beginning of our bodybuilding and the realization that we need others to train along side us.
+The final step is the muscle breaking step of resistance training, where pain makes us stronger.

-- Now the hardest step.
-We recognize that much of what our African brothers and sisters face; famine, war, genocide, disease, political instability, murderous dictators, mass sexual assault, and environmental degradation, and crushing poverty have a long history and direct ties to the sinful behavior of our American and European elected government officials.
-We understand that the justice God commands for windows and orphans requires us to deeply consider that the sins of our governments, and our own.
+- This is the hardest step.
+You recognize that much of what our African brothers and sisters face have a long history and direct ties to the sinful behavior of our elected government officials on the West.
+Famine.
+War.
+Genocide.
+Rape.
+Disease.
+Political Instability.
+Murderous Dictators.
+Environmental Degradation.
+Crushing Poverty.
+You are now starting to understand that the justice God commands for widows and orphans requires us to deeply consider the sins of our governments, and our complicity.
 We carry the burdens of our brothers and sisters.
-Our solidarity with them requires changing our ways to create justice for them.
+Our solidarity with them requires changing our ways to create a better world for them.

-HOPE+ Africa is a non-profit organization started by Hope Phillips and her husband Paul in response to the desire to prevent other women and children from suffering as Hope did growing up as an AIDS orphan.
+HOPE Positive Africa is a non-profit organization started by Hope Phillips and her husband Paul in response to the desire to prevent other women and children from suffering as Hope did when she grew up as an AIDS orphan.
 Read Hope’s story here.

-We love African women out of personal, cultural, and habitual problems that have historically prevented them from becoming whole and fully Christ-like in faith, community, and country.
-We work to empower poor women, single mothers, orphans, widows, victims of violence, and the HIV+ to follow Jesus at a deeper level.
+We love African women out of the personal, cultural, and habitual problems that have historically prevented them from becoming whole and fully Christ-like in faith, community, and country.
+We work to empower poor women, single mothers, orphans, widows, victims of violence, and the HIV Positive to follow Jesus at a deeper level.
 This includes living with those we work with, eating three meals a day with them, getting involved with their families.
-We solve problems the way Africans solve problems, within deep long-built relationships.
+We solve problems the way Africans solve problems with deep long-built relationships.

 We don’t just “sow seeds” expecting a harvest of love, we sow literal seeds!
-We teach urban gardening at the HOPE+ Africa house as a first step in our informal training school to help our women and girls become skilled at running their own businesses and contributing to the welfare of their family and faith community.
-Our urban gardening efforts have led to us buying two acres of land to create a permaculture farm, training school, and permanent home for our future HOPE+ Africa mini-village.
+We teach sustainable organic regenerative gardening at the HOPE Positive Africa farm as a first step in our informal training school to help our women and girls become skilled at running their own businesses and contributing to the welfare of their family and faith community.

-In the context of these relationships, we confront all manner of problems from theological confusion and fear, to preventing the spread of HIV and malnutrition, teaching hygiene, to teaching basic Biblical peacemaking and non-violent conflict resolution.
+In the context of these relationships, we confront all manner of problems from theological confusion and fear, to preventing the spread of HIV and malnutrition, teaching hygiene, teaching basic Biblical peacemaking and non-violent conflict resolution.
 We challenge our ladies and kids to take the stewardship of themselves, community, environment, culture, and nation as a God-given responsibility.
-We do this by helping them reorient their (and our Western donors) view of themselves as not being defined by the worst things that have happened to them, but by their ability to live fully into their identity as God’s co-conspirators and co-participants in God’s project of setting the World right again.
+We do this by helping them reorient their view of themselves as not being defined by the worst things that have happened to them, but instead by their ability to live fully into their identity as participants in God’s project of setting the World right again.